Sabirah42/Serverless_CICD/task_02.md

 Learn to:
 - Use a fundamental AWS service: EC2
-- To connect to a virtual machine in the Cloud
+- Use SSH to connect to a virtual machine in the Cloud
-- To install a software on a virtual machine in the Cloud
+- Install a software on a virtual machine in the Cloud
-- Understand the benefits of hosting a developer tools in the Cloud
+- Understand the benefits of hosting developer tools in the Cloud

 ## Getting started